TBleess/Website_New/pages/9_Not_in_Menu/demography_summit_2020.md

 Summit registration will open on October 1, 2020.
 The registration link, conference agenda, and links to all Summit materials will be available on this page.

 ### Continuing Education Credits
-Up to 6 hours of continuing education credits are available for *Real Estate Appraisers* and *Real Estate Brokers* through the Colorado Department of Regulatory Affairs.
+Up to 6 hours of continuing education credits are available for *Real Estate Appraisers* and *Real Estate Brokers* through the Colorado Department of Regulatory Agencies (DORA).
 Attendees can register for Continuing Education credits when they complete the Summit evaluation beginning on October 28th.

-*Special note for members of the American Institute of City Planners (AICP):*

 AICP members can claim attendance to the Summit as part of their continuing education activities.

 ### Questions?
 Please contact Adam Bickford at [adam.bickford@state.co.us](mailto:adam.bickford@state.co.us) if you have any questions.

-The 37th Annual State Demography Summit was held on November 1st, 2019.
-[Click here](/demography/publications-and-presentations/#annual-demography-summit-2019) for video and presentations.
+Click [here](/demography/publications-and-presentations/#annual-demography-summit-2019) to access previous Summit videos and presentations.